cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### Special Variables

-If you have been paying attention to the last few code snippits, you might have noticed that each has begun with the line `#!/bin/bash`.
+If you have been paying attention to the last few code snippets, you might have noticed that each has begun with the line `#!/bin/bash`.
 This is not a comment, but something called a *shebang* line.
 The `#!` at the beginning indicates to the shell that the following path (in this case, `/bin/bash`) leads to the interpreter *from which the code is executed*.
-This is **not** always neccesary; explicitly calling bash to run the script `bash script.sh` can render the shebang uneeded.
+This is **not** always necessary; explicitly calling bash to run the script `bash script.sh` can render the shebang unneeded.
 However, it is **highly recommended** to include this at the start of *each and every bash script you write*.

 There are also special variables that allow you to send *arguments*.
 This is great for a good number of reasons, from creating *option flags* for your scripts to *sending specific files* that you want the script to interact with.
 Below is a list of a few of these special variables: